 Being prepared – When a student has cancer, it’s a good bet most classmates are thinking, “Will they die?”, and a few will probably ask.
 Balancing the truth and family wishes can be a challenge.
 A gentle way to respond might be: “Cancer is a very serious illness and we are all worried about your classmate, but we know that the treatment team at the hospital is working hard to help them.
 If we learn of any developments, we will let the class know.”

 Providing advice – Give students guidance on how to talk to a classmate with cancer.
-For some ideas, refer to the box below.
+See below for some ideas.

 Encouraging emotional expression – Provide the opportunity for friends to debrief and express their feelings about cancer.
 For some students, activities such as painting, writing or composing music will help them work through their emotions.